 Today, there is a movement to ensure the patient is the center of the healthcare team.
-As a seasoned healthcare professional, I took this for granted and it was not until I was a patient that I really understood why this is so important.
-It was then that I realized that the concept has not been widely adopted in our complex system.
+As a seasoned healthcare professional, I took this for granted and it was not until I was a patient that I understood why this is so important.
+I then realized that the concept has not been widely adopted in our complex system.
 Today, reimbursement by payers such as Medicare and commercial insurers are pushing this concept and providing incentives for providers and organizations to ensure that this culture change is put into practice.
-Providers and organizations that do not focus on patients and their needs often pay penalties.
+Providers and organizations not focusing on patients and their needs often pay penalties.

-As the industry shifts to adopt this patient-centered mantra, professionals are taught the concepts throughout hospitals, rehabilitation centers, home healthcare agencies, skilled care facilities, and physician practices.
-Topics such as patient engagement, patient- and family-centered care, and patient-directed care are being presented at national conferences, in healthcare journals, social media sites, and other venues to help raise awareness for every member of the healthcare team.
+As the industry adopts this patient-centered mantra, professionals are taught the concepts throughout hospitals, rehabilitation centers, home healthcare agencies, skilled care facilities, and physician practices.
+Topics such as patient engagement, patient- and family-centered care, and patient-directed care are being presented at national conferences, in healthcare journals, social media sites, and other venues to help raise awareness for every healthcare team member.

-This week, I am going to explain the various professionals and people who make up the overall healthcare system; I’m going to explain the role they play and the importance your input and collaboration makes throughout your journey.
+This week, I will explain the various professionals and people who make up the overall healthcare system; I will explain the role they play and the importance your input and collaboration make throughout your journey.

 Something to think about:

-- Did you feel comfortable talking with the members of your team and learning about your condition/plan of care?
+- Did you feel comfortable talking with your team members and learning about your condition/plan of care?

 - Did you feel that you received answers that helped you participate in your own plan of care as a member of the team?